 If you or your clients that are trading without a registered business name or under a brand without trademark protection, then they should be referred for advice by an expert in the area.

 Similarly, if you have a trademark and become aware of someone infringing on your trademark, such as by using a very similar name or logo or indicating they have some association with your business or products when they do not, you should get advice from a lawyer on sending an appropriately worded letter asking them to cease using it,

-Craig Pryor is principal solicitor at McKillop Legal.
-For further information in relation to intellectual property licensing or infringement or any commercial law matter, contact Craig Pryor on (02) 9521 2455 or email firstname.lastname@example.org.
+For further information in relation to intellectual property, IP licensing or infringement or any commercial law matter, please contact McKillop Legal on (02) 9521 2455 or email firstname.lastname@example.org

 This information is general only and is not a substitute for proper legal advice.
-Please contact McKillop Legal to discuss your legal concerns or objectives.
+Please contact McKillop Legal to discuss your needs.